github/learn.github.com/pages/normal.markdown

-So you have a Git repository and everything is all setup.
+So you have a Git repository and everything is all set up.
 What now?

 Generally, it is not going to be much different than working with any other source control system, the only real difference should be the staging process.